dudgns0507/ArchitectureSample/README.md

-# ArchitectureSample
+# Android-Architecture-Sample
- Architecture Study with MVVM and MVI
+ Android Architecture Study with MVVM and MVI